Pages Navigation Menu

 So now the basics.
 You will want to start out with a lot of unsalted broth.
 If you don’t know how to make broth start here Bone Broth.
 This lovely mess is the second run of the bones that I made the dehydrated broth from.
 I strain out the broth and add more water and let them go another 24-48 hours as long as the bones aren’t crumbly yet.
 I usually get 3 batches of broth (each one smaller than the one before) from beef bones.

-This time made meat broth in my 22-Quart Roaster Oven.
+This time made meat broth in my electric roaster.
 I filled it up with meaty bones from my last half beef.
 When the meat was done I picked off the cooked meat and returned the bones to the pot.
 I continued to cook the bones in the broth overnight.
 It cooked about 24 hours total.
 Quite a bit of the moisture evaporated while it cooked and I did not replenish it because I intended to dehydrate it and wanted to get as much of that done the easy was as possible.
 After 24 hours I strained off the broth and ended up with about 4 qts of broth and fat.
 About three cups was fat between the two jars. (sorry I did not think to snap a photo of the jars.
 You will have to use your imagination.)

 Once you have made your broth (make it with as little water as possible to make your job easier later on).
 Strain it and put it into a container in the fridge.
 You will want to remove the fat from this broth before dehydrating it and that is much easier to do if you chill it for several hours first.